On the growth exponent of c-holomorphic functions with algebraic graphs: Introduction

 For the convenience of the reader we recall the definition of a c-holo\-morph\-ic mapping.
 Let $A\subset\om$ be an analytic subset of an open set $\om\subset{\C}^m$.

-\begin{dfn} (cf. \cite{L}, \cite{Wh}) A mapping $f\colon A\to{\C}^n$ is called {\it c-ho\-lo\-morph\-ic} if it is continuous and the restriction of $f$ to the subset of regular points ${\rm Reg} A$ is holomorphic.
-We denote by $\ch (A,{\C}^n)$ the ring of c-holomorphic mappings (with pointwise multiplication), and by $\ch (A)$ the ring of c-holomorphic functions. \end{dfn} It is a way (due to R. Remmert) of generalizing the notion of holomorphic mapping onto sets having singularities and a more convenient one than the usual notion of {\it weakly holomorphic functions} (i.e. functions defined and holomorphic on $\mathrm{Reg} A$ and locally bounded on $A$).
+\begin{dfn}[R. Remmert, see \cite{L}, \cite{Wh}] A mapping $f\colon A\to{\C}^n$ is called {\it c-ho\-lo\-morph\-ic} if it is continuous and the restriction of $f$ to the subset of regular points ${\rm Reg} A$ is holomorphic.
+We denote by $\ch (A,{\C}^n)$ the ring of c-holomorphic mappings (with pointwise multiplication), and by $\ch (A)$ the ring of c-holomorphic functions. \end{dfn} It is a way of generalizing the notion of holomorphic mapping onto sets having singularities and a more convenient one than the usual notion of {\it weakly holomorphic functions} (i.e. functions defined and holomorphic on $\mathrm{Reg} A$ and locally bounded on $A$).
 The following theorem is fundamental for all what we shall do (cf. \cite{Wh} 4.5Q):

 \begin{thm} A mapping $f\colon A\to {\C}^n$ is c-holomorphic iff it is continuous and its graph $\Gamma_f:=\{(x,f(x))\mid x\in A\}$ is an analytic subset of $\om\times{\C}^n$.\end{thm}